vanzaj/erft/texts/Sutherland_TechnologyCourage_en.md

 encouraged my sponsors to support the more complex project.
 My point is that a warm-up project not only teaches, but also encourages.
 Some universities, including MIT, even require a Master's thesis, a formal warm-up project, before the student embarks on a Ph.D.
-Remember, "programs are like pancakesÐ throw the first one away."
+Remember, "programs are like pancakes; throw the first one away."

 ## 3.4 Procedures